Mother: Brenda (Vick) Boddie

 Marriage: Kijafa (Frink) Vick (June 30, 2012-present)

-Other Facts: Vick's parents were married in the late 1980s/early 1990s.
-Michael kept his mother's maiden name.
+Vick's parents were married in the late 1980s/early 1990s, but he kept his mother's maiden name.

 January 11, 2001 - Announces that he is leaving Virginia Tech and will be eligible for the NFL draft.